JessicaNathany/the-office.api/README.md

 This is a .NET 6 Web API that provides endpoints to access and manage data related to the TV show The Office. <br/>
 The API allows users to retrieve information about characters, episodes, and quotes from the show. <br/><br/>

+## API Documentation 📝 <br/>
+The API endpoints are documented using Swagger

+Open a web browser and navigate to http://localhost:5000/swagger.
+This will display the Swagger UI, which provides a user-friendly interface for exploring the API endpoints.
+The API provides the following endpoints:<br/>

+- GET /characters - retrieves a list of all characters in The Office.
+- GET /characters/{id} - retrieves a specific character by ID.
+- GET /episodes - retrieves a list of all episodes in The Office.
+- GET /episodes/{id} - retrieves a specific episode by ID.
+- GET /quotes/characters/{id} - retrieves a list of all better frases for specific character in The Office.<br/><br/>

+1. `*Presentation Layer*`
+  - Name: the-office.api<br/>
+  - Description: This layer is responsible for exposing the API to the outside world, i.e. it receives HTTP requests, <br/>
+    processes them and returns the responses.
+It is in this layer that most of the API configurations are done.

 ##  Getting Started 🚀
 To get started with the API, clone this repository to your local machine and run the following <br/>